Washington DC Academic Standards

 DC.5.
 U.S. History and Geography: Westward Expansion to the Present

 5.12.
-Use geographic tools to locate and analyze information about people, places, and environments in the U.S.
+Use geographic tools to locate and analyze information about people, places, and environments in the United States.

 5.12.1.
-Locate the U.S., the Atlantic and Pacific oceans, Gulf of Mexico, Mississippi and Rio Grande rivers, the Great Lakes, Hudson Bay, and the Rocky and Appalachian mountain ranges.
+Locate the United States, the Atlantic and Pacific oceans, Gulf of Mexico, Mississippi and Rio Grande rivers, the Great Lakes, Hudson Bay, and the Rocky and Appalachian mountain ranges.
 (G)